Contents: Examination ↡ Replacement ↡

 8. Remove the chain tensioner as described in paragraph 8.

-9. Cover the camshaft and the part of the chain that is not covered by the casing with clean rags.
+9. Cover the camshaft and the portion of the chain not covered by the casing with clean rags.
 Do not cover the top of the camshaft sprocket with rags.

-10. Using a grinder, grind down the chain link tab on the top of the sprocket - be careful not to damage the sprocket.
+10. Using a grinder, file down the chain link protrusion on the top of the sprocket - be careful not to damage the sprocket.

 11. Remove the chain link plate and push the link to the back of the chain.

-12. Collect the rags, taking care not to let the chips fall down inside the chain casing.
+12. Collect the rags, taking care to prevent the shavings from falling down into the chain cover.

-13. Using the new link, connect one end of the new chain to the end of the old chain so that when the crankshaft is turned clockwise, the new chain runs down around the sprockets, then up the other side.
-Install the link from the back of the sprocket and make sure the link is securely in place - do not install the link plate at this stage to secure the link.
+13. Using a new link, connect one end of the new chain to the end of the old chain so that when you turn the crankshaft clockwise, the new chain goes down around the sprockets, then up the other side.
+Fit the link to the back of the sprocket and make sure the link is securely in place - do not fit the link plate to secure the link at this stage.

-14. After that, it is necessary to pass the new chain through the sprockets and guides.
-During this procedure, the following points should be observed (see fig. 7.14).
+14. After this, it is necessary to pass the new chain through the sprockets and guides.
+During this procedure, the following points should be observed: (see fig. 7.14).

-- A) Maintain chain tension so that the chain links do not come off the camshaft sprocket.
-Otherwise, the setting of the valve timing will be violated.
+- a) Maintain chain tension so that the chain links do not jump off the camshaft sprocket.
+Otherwise, the valve timing will be disturbed.

-- b) Pull the old chain up to prevent it from slipping off the crankshaft sprocket or warping in the guides.
+- b) Pull the old chain upwards to prevent it from slipping off the crankshaft sprocket or becoming skewed in the guides.

-Pic.
-7.14.
-Maintain tension on the new chain as you pass it around the sprockets and guides
+Fig. 7.14.
+Maintain tension on the new chain as you thread it around the sprockets and guides

-15. Using a suitable socket wrench on the crankshaft pulley hub bolt, slowly turn the crankshaft clockwise, following the recommendations given in the previous paragraph.
+15. Using a suitable socket wrench, slowly turn the crankshaft pulley hub bolt clockwise, following the recommendations given in the previous step.

-17. Put a new chain on the camshaft sprocket, then connect the two ends of the target with the connecting link inserted from the back of the sprocket (see fig. 7.17).
+17. Place the new chain on the camshaft sprocket, then connect the two ends of the chain with the connecting link inserted into the back of the sprocket (see fig. 7.17).

-Pic.
-7.17.
-Installing the camshaft drive chain link (shown by arrow) on the back of the chain
+Fig. 7.17.
+Installing the camshaft drive chain link (shown by arrow) from the back of the chain

-Advice.
-Temporarily secure the ends of the new chain to the sprocket with string or through the holes in the sprocket and around the chain.
+Tip: Temporarily secure the ends of the new chain to the sprocket using a rope or string threaded through the holes in the sprocket and around the chain.

-18. Install the link plate and secure the link by flattening out the studs of the link fingers.
-A special device is intended for these purposes, however, satisfactory results can be achieved with a hammer and a metal bar (or second hammer), to support the back of the chain.
+18. Install the link plate and secure the link by flattening the link pins.
+A special device is provided for this purpose, however, satisfactory results can be achieved using a hammer and a block of metal (or the second hammer), to support the back of the chain.
 Be careful not to damage the chain or sprocket.

-19. Check that the link is securely fastened without metal burrs or chips.
+19. Check that the link is securely fastened without any metal burrs or chips.

 20. Install the chain tensioner as described in paragraph 8.

-21. Turn the crankshaft clockwise to set the 1st cylinder piston to TDC, checking that the crankshaft and camshaft timing marks are correctly aligned as described in paragraph 3.
+21. Turn the crankshaft clockwise to set the piston of the 1st cylinder to the TDC position, checking that the timing marks of the crankshaft and camshaft are correctly aligned, as described in paragraph 3.

-22. It is possible that during this operation the chain will move one tooth of the camshaft sprocket.
-In this case, the timing can be corrected by removing the sprocket (see paragraph 8) and changing the position of the camshaft and sprocket by one tooth in relation to the chain.
+22. It is possible that during this operation the chain will shift by one tooth of the camshaft sprocket.
+In this case, the valve timing can be adjusted by removing the sprocket (see paragraph 8) and changing the position of the camshaft and sprocket by one tooth in relation to the chain.

 24. Install the camshaft cover as described in paragraph 4, then install the air cleaner.